-Our recipes are created to promote good health; using only healthy oils, pure maple syrup instead of processed white sugars and a variety of fruits and vegetables.
-We also include favourite gluten-free recipes for kids and selection of gluten-free vegetarian recipes.
+Our recipes are created to promote good health; using only healthy oils, healthy sweeteners, and a variety of fruits and vegetables.

 Try living gluten-free for 30 days and let me know how you feel, take the 30-day challenge.
 The important thing is that you do not cheat, even one meal that has gluten will set you back.
 For some of us it is hard to commit to 30 days if this may be you, try the 7-day or 14-day challenge.
-We have over 250 gluten-free recipes, to help you make healthy choices.
+We have over 700 easy to make gluten-free recipes to help you make healthy choices.

 When do you start living gluten-free?